Wednesday, April 29, 2026

 – **Only 77 ships have traversed Hormuz: Lloyd’s**

-Only 77 ships have so far crossed the Strait of Hormuz in March as the Mideast war disrupts one of the world’s most vital shipping routes, a maritime data firm reported Friday.
+Only 77 ships have so far crossed the Strait of Hormuz in March as the war disrupts one of the world’s most vital shipping routes, a maritime data firm reported Friday.
 Lloyd’s List Intelligence said most of these vessels belonged to the so-called shadow fleet — ships used to skirt Western sanctions and regulations, typically linked to Russia and Iran.
-Lloyd’s List Intelligence noted that during the period of March 1 through 11 last year, around 1,229 vessels made the passage through the Strait of Hormuz.
+It added that during the period of March 1 through 11 last year, around 1,229 vessels made the passage through the waterway.

 – **20 ships attacked trying to transit Hormuz**

-Serbia’s government temporarily cut fuel taxes by 20 percent as countries around the world grapple with surging oil prices.
-The energy ministry announced that the excise duties on petrol and diesel would be reduced from Friday until April 15.
+Serbia’s government temporarily cut fuel taxes by 20 percent, with its energy ministry saying the excise duties on petrol and diesel would be reduced from Friday until April 15.
+Portugal also said it was renewing a temporary cut to fuel taxes, with officials adding that the cut would apply to petrol and diesel.

 – **African nations have limited oil reserves**

-Fuel shortages caused by the war in the Middle East could knock up to three percentage points off African economic growth if they persist, a top regional energy regulator told AFP on Friday.
-Most African countries have fuel reserves for just 15 to 25 days, compared to the International Energy Agency standard of 90 days, Geoffrey Aori, CEO of the Regional Association of Energy Regulators for Eastern and Southern Africa, told AFP.
+Fuel shortages caused by the war could knock up to three percentage points off African economic growth if they persist, a top regional energy regulator told AFP on Friday.
+Most African countries have fuel reserves for just 15 to 25 days, compared to the International Energy Agency standard of 90 days, said Geoffrey Aori, CEO of the Regional Association of Energy Regulators for Eastern and Southern Africa.
 He called on African governments to introduce fuel rationing and subsidies to cushion the blow of inflation and weakening currencies in the short term.

 – **6 million air passengers affected**

 More than six million air passengers travelling to or from the Middle East have had their flights cancelled since the start of the war, according to the aviation data specialist Cirium.
-It said more than 52,000 out of 98,000 scheduled flights have been cancelled.
+It said more than 52,000 out of 98,000 scheduled flights have been called off.

 – **Nepal restricts cooking gas**

-Nepal has started selling half-filled cooking gas cylinders to curb hoarding and panic buying, officials said, following import disruptions caused by the war.
+Nepal has started selling half-filled cooking gas cylinders to curb hoarding and panic buying, officials said, following import disruptions due to the war.
 The landlocked Himalayan nation of 30 million relies almost entirely on India for the transportation of its fossil fuel needs, and some 90 percent of India’s liquefied petroleum gas passes through the Strait of Hormuz.

 – **Australia slams price-gouging**

 Australia’s energy minister warned against “dangerous” price gouging of petrol as he relaxed rules on how much fuel companies needed to hold in stock in a bid to boost supply.
-The country, which relies on oil imports, has seen petrol prices spike due to panic buying since the outbreak of the war.
+The country, which relies on oil imports for fuel, has seen petrol prices spike due to panic buying.

 © 2024 AFP